Karate is like a living thing. Though established relatively recently in the early 1900s, the roots of Karate stretch back over centuries.

 Whereas most styles of Karate focus on powerful attacks, Wado practitioners seek to evade blows.
 Students learn to shift their bodies to avoid or reduce the impact of blows and strikes are incorporated as a counter-attack.

 Unlike most other Karate styles, Wado also incorporates Jujitsu-style techniques such as joint locks and throws.
 The stances are mostly natural and students learn 15 kata.

 What Does Ryu Mean in Japanese?

-In Japanese, “ryu” can mean style, school, system, type, form, etc. In written Kanji, it is used mostly as a suffix like you see here after the style names.
+In Japanese, “Ryu” can mean style, school, system, type, form, etc. In written Kanji, it is used mostly as a suffix like you see here after the style names.

 The word “ryuha” can also stand alone and means “school” or “school of thought”.
 Japanese martial arts are often differentiated into different ryuha.

-Other Styles of Karate
+Other Types of Karate